Existence of probability measure valued jump-diffusions in generalized Wasserstein spaces: Introduction

 The mathematical theory of probability measure valued processes has a long history going back to \citet{W:68}, \citet{D:77,D:78}, and \citet{FV:79}.
 We refrain from a full literature review, but only mention the remarkable collection of St.~Flour lecture notes of \citet{S:91}, \citet{D:93}, and \citet{P:02}, as well as the work of \citet{EK:87,EK:93, EK:05}.

 Much of the classical literature on measure valued processes works with the weak topology on the space $M_1(\R^d)$ of all probability measures on $\R^d$ (or some other relevant underlying spaces).
 There are however other interesting topologies that one can place on spaces of probability measures, that are more appropriate in certain situations.
 Prominent examples are topologies induced by Wasserstein metrics on the spaces $\Pcal_p(\R^d)$ of probability measures with finite $p$-th moments.
-A basic reason for considering such stronger topologies is to ensure that the coefficients which specify the dynamics of the system are continuous functions of the current state.
+A basic reason for considering such stronger topologies is to ensure that the quantities which are naturally associated to the current state of the model are continuous functions on the state space.

 The price to pay is that the classical existence theory for martingale problems becomes more difficult to apply.
 As a result, most proofs of existence of measure valued processes proceed instead via interacting particle systems and a passage to the large-population limit (see for instance the approach presented by \cite{DV:95}).
 In this paper we prove existence for the limiting system directly, without passing through particle systems.